-- for promotion to the rank of Professor, very strong, positive letters of recommendation from external experts familiar, over an extended period of time, with the research of the individual and the impact of that research on the work of others - a consistent and extended history of publication in journals and other refereed publications of high quality - evidence of external research funding - a consistent and extended history of presenting invited talks at professional meetings, colloquia, and seminars at other institutions - a consistent history of involvement with the research of Ph.D. students. - · Secondary indicators - for tenure and promotion to the rank of Professor, very strong, positive letters of recommendation from local experts familiar with the research of the individual. - publication of research monographs by high-quality publishers - consulting activities involving research - vigorous and effective leadership activity within the Department's interdisciplinary research groups - a consistent history of numerous documented citations (excluding self-citations) determined, e.g., from a citation index - a consistent history of papers reviewed in professional review journals - professional honors or awards from national societies - all evidence of quality professional service that depends on or attests to the individual's research reputation including but not limited to the editorship or associate editorship of respected journals or book series, significant involvement in the organization of national meetings or international meetings, an extended period of service for a funding agency such as service as a program manager for the NSF or other Federal agency, a consistent history of service on national review panels, and service in national societies that advise about or advance research activities
+- For tenure and promotion to the rank of Professor, very strong, positive letters of recommendation from local experts familiar with the research of the individual. - Publication of research monographs by high-quality publishers. - Consulting activities involving research. - Vigorous and effective leadership activity within the Departmen's interdisciplinary research groups. - A consistent history of papers reviewed in professional review journals - Professional honors or awards from national societies. - All evidence of quality professional service that depends on or attests to the individual's research reputation including, but not limited to the editorship or associate editorship of respected journals or book series, significant involvement in the organization of national meetings or international meetings, and extended period of service for a funding agency such as a program manager for the NSF or other Federal agency, a consistent history of service on national review panels, and service in national societies that advise about or advance research activities.